LachlanWallbridge/casino_ur5_project/README.md

 # 7. Results and Demonstration

-The system successfully implements autonomous dice rolling, pickup, and return to cup — in line with requirement F1.
+The system successfully implements autonomous dice rolling, pickup, and return to cup, in line with requirement F1.
 Through the front-end we see the system evaluating bets and handling payout logic as required by F2.
 The front end displays dice results and confirms the parity for communication of the game outcome, fulfilling F3.
 The robot's joint states and end effector, as well as the position and orientation of the board, dice, and cup, are all visualised in RVIZ.
 This ensures we have met requirement F4.
 Player bets are made using chips, matching requirement F5.

 Over a period of 8 games, 4 movement errors were seen.
 In each game cycle, 10 movements occur.
 Thus, 76/80 movements were seen to be successful.
 During these 8 games, dice pickup position was seen to be accurate to around 0.75 mm.
 These results indicate success in achieving requirement P5 — Pick-up accuracy and repeatability.